FREE, RSVP ESSENTIAL

 Know your Hoodoo Gurus from your Hunters and Collectors and your Ice House from your INXS?
 Then join Michael Bourke, Andrew P Street and local musician Jess Holland for Oz Music Trivia at Roth’s Wine Bar.
 Great prizes up for grabs and a chance to show us your dance moves after you’ve shown off your music knowledge.

 Ticket price includes a hearty meal and sweet treat

 Story Club is a live comedy night where exceptional people sit in a giant armchair and read true, hilarious stories out of a novelty-sized book.
-At this special MRF event, host Ben Jenkins will introduce stories from Caleb Lewis, Jane Rawson, Summer Land, Sam Paine and James Colley — all on the theme ‘only in the country’.
+At this special MRF event, host Ben Jenkins will introduce stories from Heather Rushton, Jane Rawson, Summer Land, Sam Paine and James Colley — all on the theme ‘only in the country’.